-When I received my seed packets from Seeds of Change, I immediately picked out the package of broom corn to plant as I knew that corn does well in very hot conditions.
+When I received my organic seed packets this Spring, I immediately picked out the package of broom corn to plant as I knew that corn does well in very hot conditions.
 Since I was planting in late spring in Central FL, I figured that hardiness would be very important if the plants had any chance at all of survival through the very long, hot summer.

 I posted a picture of a corn seedling two weeks ago, and I am happy to report that the one seedling in that picture is still growing strong!
 One other corn seedling survived transplanting into the garden, but unfortunately, only those two made it through the extreme heat long enough to take root.